Skip to content

 How much does radon mitigation cost in Iowa?

-According to published Iowa contractor pricing, a residential radon mitigation system typically runs about $800 to $2,500, with a median around $1,400.
+According to published Iowa contractor pricing, a residential radon mitigation system typically runs about $800 to $2,500, with a typical Iowa job near $2,000.
 A standard sub-slab system for a basement home is usually toward the lower end, while crawl space or multi-area systems run higher.
 The only way to know your exact cost is a free, no-obligation quote.

 Why do radon mitigation quotes vary so much?